Xilinx/Alveo-Cards/Docs/loading_ref_proj.md

 ## Overview

-Details how to load a reference design and create the Vivado project.
+Details how to create and load a Vivado reference design.

-## Instructions

-Use the `setup.tcl` script to load a specific reference design.
+Each reference design has a Tcl-script (`setup.tcl`) which allows the design to be recreated.
 The script will:

 * Create the project
 * Add source RTL files to the project
-* Generate any IP needed
+* Generate IP (if applicable)
-* Generate any IPI block design needed
+* Generate IPI block design (if applicable)

-NOTE: Ensure you have read/write access to the folders.
+## Instructions

+Use the steps below to load and recreate a reference design.

+**NOTE:** Prior to running the script, ensure you have folder read/write access.

 1. Open Vivado (either GUI or Tcl mode)
    * If opening the GUI, enter CTRL+Shift+T to open the Tcl console window